c33howard/signalk-to-timestream-lambda/README.md

 * SELF_ID Your self id string from signalk (ie: urn:mrn:imo:mmsi:1234)
 * DELETE_FROM_S3_ON_SUCCESS (Optional) the string "yes" or "no" to indicate whether this script should do the delete from S3

+Depending on how many metrics you're publishing to timestream, you may need to slightly increase the RAM and/or timeout of your lambda.
+I'm running with 192MB of RAM and a 10s timeout.

 [signalk-to-batch-format]: https://github.com/c33howard/signalk-to-batch-format